home-assistant/operating-system/Documentation/boards/ova.md

 # OVA

 OVA stands for Open Virtual Appliance.
-Currently we had remove the ova files and publish a vmdk virtual disk, until we have better OVF template to generate our OVA.
-This VMDK work with (maybe you need convert the disk):
+We had to remove the ova files and publish as a vmdk virtual disk, until we have a better OVF template to generate an OVA.
+This VMDK work with (you may need to convert the disk):
 - HyperV
 - VirtualBox
 - VMware